-JEWELLERY All jewellery is subject to School and DoE WH&S requirements as such any item deemed unsafe by staff will need to be removed immediately.
-Small discrete sleepers may be worn in ears.
-Any other facial piercings are strongly discouraged and if worn are only to be small and discreet studs.
-No student will be permitted to have official school photos taken wearing facial piercings.
-A single wristband, watch or bracelet may be worn.
+All jewellery is subject to School and DoE WH&S requirements as such any item deemed unsafe by staff will need to be removed immediately.

+- Small discrete sleepers/ studs may be worn in ears.
+Excessively embellished/ long earrings are not permitted. - Any other facial piercings are strongly discouraged and if worn are only to be small and discreet studs.
+No nose rings/ septum rings are permitted.
+No student will be permitted to have official school photos taken wearing facial piercings. - A single wristband, watch or bracelet/anklet may be worn.
 These must be removed for any practical classes or sporting activity.